POMCP/YELP/README.md

 This file contains the code that computes and prints out the distibution of user preference to sub topics.

 #Executable.py
-This is the file that should be run to the generated insights.
+This is the file that should be run to view the generated insights.